-For Rare Disease Day this February, you’ll find a curation of those moments here — The Rare Moments.
-Patients, families, researchers, and people working to advance rare disease treatments will be using this space to pass on their goosebump moments.
-From past moments, to the significant highlights of the 2024 Rare Disease Week and Rare Disease Day, and even hopes for the future, here you will find diverse and valuable insights that matter to our community and expand our reader’s understanding of what it means to live with and work with rare diseases.
+For Rare Disease Day this February, you’ll find a curation of those stories here — The Rare Moments.
+Patients, families, researchers, and those dedicated to advancing rare disease treatments will be using this space to share their rare stories.
+From past experiences with lysosomal diseases to significant highlights of the 2025 Rare Disease Day, and even hopes for the future, you will find diverse and valuable insights that matter to our community and expand our understanding of what it means to live with and work with rare diseases.

-Be sure to check back regularly throughout the month to catch the latest posts and submit your Rare Moment for consideration!
+Be sure to check back regularly throughout the month for the latest posts, and don’t forget to submit your colorful Rare Moments!

 Check out the Minnesota Twins’ Target Field lit up for Rare Disease Day!